Sanjay Banerjee: Publications

-He has over 650 archival refereed journal publications and conference talks, and he holds 30 U.S. patents.
+He has over 1250 archival refereed journal publications and conference talks, and he holds 35 U.S. patents.
 He is co-author with former Dean of the Cockrell School of Engineering Ben G. Streetman of the textbook Solid State Electronic Devices, currently in its 7th edition.

 Honors and awards

-Banerjee was elected Fellow of the Institute of Electrical and Electronics Engineers in 1996, Fellow of the American Physical Society in 2006, and Fellow of the American Association for the Advancement of Science in 2007.
-His awards include the 2014 IEEE Andrew S. Grove Award, the 2008 Cockrell School of Engineering Billy and Claude R. Hocott Distinguished Centennial Engineering Research Award, the 2005 Indian Institute of Technology Kharagpur Distinguished Alumnus Award, the 2003 Electrochemical Society Thomas D. Callinan Award, the 2000 IEEE Millennium Medal, and the 1988 National Science Foundation Presidential Young Investigator Award for high speed optoelectronic devices and VLSI structures by laser enhanced molecular beam epitaxy.
+Banerjee was elected Fellow of the Institute of Electrical and Electronics Engineers in 1996, Fellow of the American Physical Society in 2006, Fellow of the American Association for the Advancement of Science in 2007, and Fellow of the National Academy of Inventors in 2021.
+His awards include the 2017 Semiconductor Industry Association/SRC University Researcher Award, the 2014 IEEE Andrew S. Grove Award, the 2008 Cockrell School of Engineering Billy and Claude R. Hocott Distinguished Centennial Engineering Research Award, the 2005 Indian Institute of Technology Kharagpur Distinguished Alumnus Award, 2004 Industry R&D Award (with R.Singh), the 2003 Electrochemical Society Thomas D. Callinan Award, the 2000 IEEE Millennium Medal, and the 1988 National Science Foundation Presidential Young Investigator Award for high speed optoelectronic devices and VLSI structures by laser enhanced molecular beam epitaxy.